 While it is common that the two sodas are poured equally, some drinkers find that they prefer a little more ginger ale than soda or vice versa.
 Be sure to adjust the drink to your taste and the whiskey you choose.
 After all, it is your drink!

-How Strong is the Presbyterian Cocktail?
+How Strong Is the Presbyterian Cocktail?

 To estimate the strength of the Presbyterian, we need to make a few assumptions.
 Let's assume we use an 80-proof whiskey and end up pouring about 5 ounces of soda in total.
-In this case, the drink would be a mild 9% ABV (18 proof).
+In this case, the drink would be a mild 9 percent ABV (18 proof).
 Of course, that is going to vary based on your choices.